-The start of Conan Doyle's literary career did not arouse much interest.
-However, in 1889, Conan Doyle met with the editor of the American magazine 'Lippincott' and promised him to write a story for this publication.
-As a result, the novella 'The Sign of Four or The Mystery of Sholto' appeared in the February issue of the magazine in 1890.
-The story was reprinted by several British magazines and then published as a separate book.
+The beginning of Conan Doyle's literary career did not attract much attention.
+However, in 1889, Conan Doyle met with the editor of the American magazine 'Lippincott' and promised to write a story for this publication.
+As a result, in the February issue of the magazine in 1890, the story 'The Sign of the Four or the Mystery of Sholto' appeared.
+The story was reprinted by several British magazines, and then it was published as a separate book.
 The image of the private detective featured in it attracted public attention.
-The unquestionable success of 'The Sign of Four' prompted Doyle to create several more stories about the insightful detective Holmes and his faithful companion Dr. Watson.
-Over the years, the writer devised new and new stories about Holmes and eventually began to feel burdened by this character.
-After all, Conan Doyle considered himself primarily an author of historical novels.
-However, his attempt to permanently part with Holmes, by throwing him to the bottom of the Reichenbach Falls, proved unsuccessful.
-The beloved hero had to be resurrected, and the 'Holmsiana' continued with the novella 'The Hound of the Baskervilles', which is now considered a classic of the detective genre.
+The undeniable success of 'The Sign of the Four' prompted Doyle to create several more stories about the perceptive detective Holmes and his faithful companion Dr. Watson.
+For several years, the writer invented new and new stories about Holmes and eventually began to feel burdened by this character.
+After all, Conan Doyle considered himself primarily a writer of historical novels.
+However, his attempt to part ways with Holmes forever, by casting him into the depths of the Reichenbach Falls, turned out to be unsuccessful.
+The beloved hero had to be resurrected, and the 'Holmesiana' continued with the story 'The Hound of the Baskervilles,' which is now considered a classic of the detective genre.

-Author: Артур Конан-Дойл
+Author: Артур Конан Дойл

 Printhouse: SZKEO